-Accordingly, an integral part of most audits or examinations performed by U.S. Customs is a review of the declared value.
+Accordingly, an integral part of most audits or examinations performed by CBP is a review of the declared value.
 This is true for large-scale audits of preferential trade programs, such as under the NAFTA, as well as for even informal border examinations of entry shipments performed by U.S. Customs Import Specialists.
-Importantly, with the decline in duty rates, the introduction in 1994, of U.S. Customs' penalty provisions under the Mod Act, when the possibility of collecting additional monies (up to the value of the imported goods in the case of fraud) became widely recognized, Customs has continued to audit valuation.
+Importantly, with the decline in duty rates, the introduction in 1994, of CBP's penalty provisions under the Mod Act, when the possibility of collecting additional monies (up to the value of the imported goods in the case of fraud) became widely recognized, CBP has continued to audit valuation.
 There is no incentive or likelihood that this will change in the coming years.

-PART IV -
+PART IV